rwanda flag

 Home / publications / commentaries /

-Q&A: The UK’s policy to send asylum seekers to Rwanda
+Q&A: The UK’s former policy to send asylum seekers to Rwanda

 By Peter William Walsh

-This note was updated in January 2024 to reflect the Supreme Court judgment that the Rwanda plan was unlawful and the publication of the new Rwanda treaty and bill.
+This Q&A was updated in July 2024 to reflect the Labour government’s announcement that it is cancelling the Rwanda scheme and to review the financial cost of the policy to date.

 On 14 April 2022, the UK government announced that it was going to send certain people seeking asylum in the UK to the Republic of Rwanda, where the Rwandan government would decide their asylum claims.
 If their claims were successful, they would be granted asylum in Rwanda, not the UK.
 This was to address increasing numbers of people reaching the UK without authorisation by crossing the English Channel in small boats.

-This Q&A answers some common questions about the Rwanda policy and its implications:
+This Q&A answers some common questions about the Rwanda policy and what its implications might have been:

 What is the Rwanda policy?